 *Confidential settlement reached by Brown Firm

 The Brown Firm filed a complaint against Salvatore Ferragamo with nine counts: Assault & Battery x2, Intentional Infliction of Emotional Distress, Negligent Infliction of Emotional Distress, False Imprisonment, Per Se Defamation, Civil Conspiracy, Discrimination Under the Civil Rights Act of 1866 (42 USC 1981), and Violation of the Virginia Human Rights Act.
-Dr. Taylor is demanding a jury trial and seeking $24 million in monetary relief as well as punitive damages.
+The client is demanding a jury trial and seeking $24 million in monetary relief as well as punitive damages.

 The Brown Firm, PLLC is a historic, African American law firm based in the DC Metro area.
 Maintaining a tradition of excellence as legal practitioners for over 65 years, the Brown family proudly champions their clients.
 Focused on employment discrimination, civil rights, police excessive force, wrongful death, real estate, and commercial law matters, the Brown Firm is committed to using the law as an instrument to pursue a more equitable and just society.